coleifer/huey/docs/api.rst

         :param args: Arguments for task function.
         :param kwargs: Keyword arguments for task function.
+        :param int priority: assign priority override to task, higher numbers are processed first by the consumer when there is a backlog.
         :returns: a :py:class:`Task` instance representing the execution of the task function with the given arguments.